rachelharu/vanillajs-portfolio/README.md

 - Developed first with the Mobile First methodology, then for desktop.
 - Compatible with all mobile devices and with a beautiful and pleasant user interface.

+## Things to do

+- add content. photos, descriptions, about me.
+- possibly add more animations?
+- tweak styling to "look better"